omar-florez/scratch_mlp/docs/index.md

 The reader may find interesting that a neural network is a stack of modules with different purposes:

 - **Input X** feeds a neural network with raw data, which is stored in a matrix in which observations are rows and dimensions are columns
-- **Weights W1** maps input X to the first hidden layer.
+- **Weights W1** maps input X to the first hidden layer h1.
 Weights W1 works then as a linear kernel
-- A **Sigmoid function** prevents numbers from falling out of range by scaling them to 0-1.
-The result is an **array of neural activations** in the first hidden layer h1 = Sigmoid(WX)
+- A **Sigmoid function** prevents numbers in the hidden layer from falling out of range by scaling them to 0-1.
+The result is an **array of neural activations** h1 = Sigmoid(WX)

-At this point these operations only compute a **general linear system** and don’t have the capacity to model non-linear interactions.
+At this point these operations only compute a **general linear system**, which doesn’t have the capacity to model non-linear interactions.
 This changes when we stack one more layer, adding depth to this modular structure.
-The deeper the network, the more subtle non-linear interactions we can learn, which may explain in part the rise of deep neural models.
+The deeper the network, the more subtle non-linear interactions we can learn and more complex problems we can solve, which may explain in part the rise of deep neural models.

 ## Why should I read this?